 Year by year my music improved, and in 1988 I recorded my first piano compositions at Air Studios.
 Air Studios Montserrat was a famous but secret recording studio where top artists went to record.
 I had the pleasure of meeting Sir George Martin.
 It was a great experience, I feel very blessed to have had the opportunity to record there.
-The Bosendorfer piano was very beautiful…the room was super cool, a wood tone, and also some great stone work.
-The grand piano was halfway placed into the stone wall, a type of isolating recording technique.
+The Bosendorfer piano was very beautiful…the room was super cool, a wood tone, also some great stone work.
+The grand piano was halfway placed into the stone wall, a type of sound-isolating recording technique.

 A few days after recording, Sir George Martin wrote me a very nice letter on my music which made a huge impact and inspired me very much.

 After Hurricane Hugo hit Montserrat in 1989, we moved to Maui.
 In 1991 my parents bought me a Yamaha SY77 Synthesizer workstation.
 I discovered I can arrange music...I was totally blown away by its capabilities.
 I could record on 16 tracks using any sound I wished, and could save my music on the incredible floppy-disc, wow!

 Missing Montserrat, we moved back in 1994, then on August of 1995 the first volcanic ash cloud flew over the town of Plymouth...then more and more.
 We decided to leave and returned to Maui.
 That was the last time our entire family would live on Montserrat.
 Unfortunately Montserrat's volcano exploded violently off and on from 1997 to 2010.
 In my attempt to help the island and the people, I recorded a benefit album in 1997 titled "Project: Montserrat".
 It did ok at Virgin Megastores, and locally in Hawaii, but nothing huge.
 After I was married, my wife Irina and I released a benefit CD titled Star of Wonder, which would benefit St. Jude's Children's Research Hospital.